Bryanleongys/goWhere/README.md

 3. As a large group of friends who are each located at different parts of Singapore, and are unable to choose a location equidistant from everybody.

-4. As a group of friends who prefer to frequent less crowded areas in Singapore to skip the queues.

-5. As a group of friends who only frequent places with high ratings to meet their high standards.
+4. As a group of friends who only frequent places with high ratings to meet their high standards.

 ## Project Scope and Ideation